johnwargo/eleventy-new-post/readme.md

 Configuration file '11ty-np.json' not found
 Rather than using a bunch of command-line arguments, this tool uses a configuration file instead.
-In the next step, the module will automatically create the configuration file for you.
+In the next step, the utility will automatically create the configuration file for you.
 Once it completes, you can edit the configuration file to change the default values and execute the command again.

 ?
 Create configuration file? » (Y/n)